-Citizens Financial Group, Inc. is one of the nation's oldest and largest financial institutions with \$151.4 billion in assets as of June 30, 2017.
+Citizens Financial Group, Inc. is one of the nation's oldest and largest financial institutions with \$152.3 billion in assets as of December 31, 2017.
 Our mission is to help our customers, colleagues and communities reach their potential.
 Headquartered in Providence, Rhode Island, we offer a broad range of retail and commercial banking products and services to individuals, small businesses, middle-market companies, large corporations and institutions.
 We help our customers reach their potential by listening to them and by understanding their needs in order to offer tailored advice, ideas and solutions.
-In Consumer Banking, we provide an integrated experience that includes mobile and online banking, a 24/7 customer contact center and the convenience of approximately 3,200 ATMs and approximately 1,200 branches in 11 states in the New England, Mid-Atlantic and Midwest regions.
+In Consumer Banking, we provide an integrated experience that includes mobile and online banking, a 24/7 customer contact center and the convenience of approximately 3,300 ATMs and approximately 1,150 branches in 11 states in the New England, Mid-Atlantic and Midwest regions.
 Consumer Banking products and services include a full range of banking, lending, savings, wealth management and small business offerings.
 In Commercial Banking, we offer corporate, institutional and not-for-profit clients a full range of wholesale banking products and services including lending and deposits, capital markets, treasury services, foreign exchange and interest rate products, and asset finance.
-We conduct banking operations through two wholly owned subsidiaries, Citizens Bank, N.A. and Citizens Bank of Pennsylvania.
+More information is available at www.citizensbank.com.